Rethinking infrastructure planning – preparing for an unpredictable future

 Planning for the world that we know, not the immense change that is coming, could see Australia with infrastructure that fails to meet the needs of our communities.
-Adrian Box, Partner, Infrastructure & Projects Group, KPMG, explains why shaking up traditional approaches to planning must start now to safeguard Australia’s productivity.
+We explain why shaking up traditional approaches to planning must start now to safeguard Australia’s productivity.

 A growing and ageing population, exponential advances in technology and the effects of climate change are just some of the forces that Australian governments and industry must consider when planning new infrastructure.
 How we live, work, connect with each other and sustain our scarce resources in the future will be radically different to today.
 However, traditional approaches to infrastructure planning are deeply ingrained and often influenced by short-term political cycles.